 - Undergraduate students must possess a GPA of 3.0 or above, and be currently enrolled in a STEM-focused degree program.

 - Graduate students must be currently enrolled in a STEM-focused degree program and demonstrate a GPA of 3.3 or above.

 Students from underrepresented communities (women and minority students) are encouraged to apply.
-Students must be US citizens to be eligible to receive a summer stipend and free on-campus housing.
+Students must be US citizens to be eligible to receive a summer stipend.

-Applicants must complete the SRI application webform and submit one letter of recommendation from a current faculty member/advisor.
-Students maybe asked to submit copies of their college transcripts on a case-by-case basis.
+Applicants must complete the SRI online application form, submit a copy of their resume, and provide one letter of recommendation from a current faculty member/advisor.
+Students may be asked to submit copies of their college transcripts on a case-by-case basis.